vlgithub17/basic-python-server/README.md

 ## Basic usage

-Basic python server serves files from GET requests.
+This Basic Python Server simply hosts and serves files from the current project directory through HTTP.

-POST /info request will response a pinged post data with a message.
+POST /info request will response a ponged post data with an additional message.